adrianlee0118/personal-website/README.md

 ## About
-My personal website and blog, developed from scratch using Flask for Python and Bootstrap.
+My personal website and blog, developed from scratch using Flask for Python, Bootstrap and React.

 www.adrianlee0118.com